Jagodina Airfield: History

 The Jagodina Aero Club was formed in the year 1936 and started to work in 1938.

 Though Jagodina has a seven-decade-long tradition of aviation, the local military and civilian airport was shut down in 1952, and the runway was converted into agricultural land.
 The large reconstruction project to re-establish the airport was launched in 2012.

 Today, the Aero Club has 146 members, as modelers, parachutists and five licensed pilots.
 The club has two aircraft and two kites.

 Future plans

-Future plans for the airport include building a sport and business airport with occasional charter flights of the 80-seat planes.
+Future plans for the airfield include building a sport and business airport with occasional charter flights of the 80-seat planes.

 The plans include a paved runway of 1,300 by 30 meters, with side grass strip, an administrative building, a modest control tower, two gas stations and apron.
 The cost of such expansion is estimated to cost between 1.2 and 1.5 million euros.